 The 19 Biggest Upsets in Sporting History

 When sports commentators exclaim that a series of events could not be written even by the most skilled script writers in Hollywood, they are usually exaggerating.
-Sometimes, though, sport produces moments that would indeed be deemed too far-fetched for fiction.These are shocks that even betting sites never saw coming and their odds reflected that.
+Sometimes, though, sport produces moments that would indeed be deemed too far-fetched for fiction.These are shocks that even Canadian sports betting firms could never have seen coming and their odds reflected that.

 Everyone loves an underdog tale, and the thought that David can occasionally overcome Goliath is part of what continues to make sport one of the most popular pastimes on the planet.